munshkr/flok/packages/flok-gui/README.md

 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000)

-> A graphical user interface for using Flok to live code collaboratively.
+> A cross-platform GUI application for using Flok for collaborative live coding.

 See [flok](https://github.com/munshkr/flok) for more.